-From simulation results, the number of supported SS was of 114 (formed by 57 Internet users, 19-VoIPG711 users, 19-VoIPG723 users and 19-MPEG4 users).
-This value represents the maximum number of users that the network can support before start dropping packets, and it is close to the maxim number estimated by Eq.
+From simulation results, the number of supported SSs was of 114 (formed by 57 Internet users, 19-VoIP ${G711}$ users, 19-VoIP ${G723}$ users and 19-MPEG4 users).
+This value represents the maximum number of users that the network can support before it starts dropping packets, and is close to the maximum number estimated by Eq.
 (6).
-In Fig. 4 we can appreciate that Internet throughput starts to decrease when the network is loaded with 114 SS.
-At this point, the portion of Internet traffic transmitted was of 24% ((114/2)SS\38.4kbps/9152kbps) of the bandwidth for reservation access $R{UL} = 9.152Mbps$ .
-This portion was much higher than $W{be} = 2\%$ .
-This is because EBSA allocated un-scheduled rtPS bandwidth to BE traffic and un-scheduled UGS bandwidth was first allocated to rtPS traffic and then to BE traffic.
-However on high congestions periods (> 160 SS), EBSA makes sure that each service type gets its portion assigned (2% for BE, 38% for rtPS and 60% for UGS).
+In Fig. 4 we can appreciate that Internet throughput starts to decrease when the network is loaded with 114 SSs.
+At this point, the portion of Internet traffic transmitted was 24% ((114/2)SS38.4kbps/9152kbps) of the bandwidth for reservation access $R{\rm UL} = 9.152$ Mbps.
+This portion was much higher than $W{\rm be} = 2\%$.
+This is because EBSA allocates un-scheduled rtPS bandwidth to BE traffic and un-scheduled UGS bandwidth is allocated to rtPS traffic and then to BE traffic.
+However, during high congestion periods (> 160 SS), EBSA insures that each service type obtains the portion assigned to it (2% for BE, 38% for rtPS and 60% for UGS).